 That means, the first 30 days of the subscriber relationship is significant to have a clear understanding of engagement metrics like read rate, complaint rate, and more.

-- Read rate: This represents the average read rate over the first 12 months of the subscriber experience.
-This metrics is important to understand if subscribers are interested to your content in the first 30 days.
+Read rate: This represents the average read rate over the first 12 months of the subscriber experience.
+This metric is important to understand if subscribers are interested in your content in the first 30 days.

-- Complaint rate: This metric shows the average complaint rate over the first 12 months of the subscriber experience.
-It is important to see where you might be losing subscriber interest.
+Complaint rate: This metric shows the average complaint rate over the first 12 months of the subscriber experience.
+It is important to see where you might be losing subscriber interest by comparing your email content in the first 30 days with the content later on.

 According to the data,

-That means, in order to keep the email program engaging with subscribers, you should provide value with your campaigns.
+That means, in order to keep the email program engaging, you should provide value with your campaigns.
 In this case, incorporating different campaign types can be helpful.

-As a crucial step of the customer lifecycle, retention shows whether the email program can keep new subscribers interested, or if subscribers begin to disengage.
+As a crucial step of the customer life-cycle, the retention stage shows whether the email program can keep new subscribers interested, or if subscribers begin to disengage due to some reasons.
+It is possible to observe the reasons behind churn rate through the knowledge about customer wants.

 The success of retention shows how many new subscribers remain at the 12 month mark, as well as their level of engagement.
 In this case there are 3 important metrics associated with the “Retain” stage.